yasunao/sq_rails_web_payment_example/README.md

 ## Deployment instructions

 1. create file .env at root of project folder.
-2. In that .env, add following lines,and replace "?" with your environment values appropriately.
+2. In that .env, add following lines,and replace "?" with your sandbox environment values appropriately.

 ```
 APPLICATION_ID="sandbox-?"